wiseman-timelord/CleanCode-Py/README.md

 ### Status
 Release.
 ScriptClean is being converted and rebranded to CodeClean-Py.
 Most of it is done, next steps are...

+...logic to processing...
+- Firstly ALL, blank lines and comments and comments after code, are removed.
+- The name of the script is at the top, for example "# Script: ScriptName.Ext", and also there is no blank line above the comment.
+- Imports are done in a block near the top of the script, for example "# Imports"; there is only 1 block of imports, where all imports will then be back to back under the comment, and also there is a blank line above the comment.
+- there are no comments within any line featuring code; lines have, comments or code, not both, and also there is a blank line above the comment.
+- Variables are done in a block, for example "# Variables"; there is only 1 block of variables, where all variables will then be back to back under the comment, and also there is a blank line above the comment.
+- Maps are done in a block, for example "# Maps", where all maps will then be back to back under the comment; there is only 1 block of variables, and also there is a blank line above the comment.
+- Functions are done individually, where for each function the name of the function is present, for example "# Function example_function_name", where all function will then be separate to each other, but no comments within the given functions, even if there are nested functions within the functions.
+- The Entry Point will be at the bottom of the script, for example "# Entry Point" with a blank line above it, and there will be only 1 of them, and they will start with, while or if or calls to functions.

+...tasks...
 - Test & as required update, cleaning and commenting, for scripts.
 - Test & as required updated, identification/insertion of entry point comment.
 - Clean Ansii Codes From Logs works, but check again after completing scripts.